 Tiffany joined the Seton Home team in 2004 and is the agency’s Executive Director.
 For more than 10 years, Tiffany Walker has served Seton Home in various leadership roles—most recently as COO, leading service delivery for its population of abused and neglected teen moms and their children.
 Tiffany is a Licensed Professional Counselor Supervisor with a passion for developing programming to transform the care model into a positive culture of care for youth facing crisis.
 During her tenure, she has seen Seton Home expand its services and more than double its capacity to provide a safe home to teenage moms and their children.
 Tiffany is a TBRI Educator and is actively championing a transformation in the culture of Seton Home with her implementation of a Trauma Informed Care model for the children served in the shelter and residential programs.
 She looks forward to further expanding Seton Home’s reach into the community and continuing to provide exceptional care to the young families entrusted to Seton Home.

 Angelica is a licensed clinical social worker who joined the Seton Home team in 2009 with experience working with at-risk, traumatized, and homeless pregnant and parenting teens.
 Her passion for empowerment, advocacy, and client centered care is a valuable asset to the Seton Home mission.

-David Kiolbassa, Vice Chair
+David Kiolbassa, Chair